awsdocs/aws-batch-user-guide/doc_source/create-job-definition.md

    1. To make the volume read\-only for the container, choose **Read\-only**\.

-1. \(Optional\) You can specify data volumes for your job to pass to your job's container\.
+1. \(Optional\) In the **Volumes** section, you can specify data volumes for your job to pass to your job's container\.

    1. For **Name**, enter a name for your volume\.
 Up to 255 letters \(uppercase and lowercase\), numbers, hyphens, and underscores are allowed\.

    1. \(Optional\) For **Source Path**, enter the path on the host instance to present to the container\.
 If you leave this field empty, then the Docker daemon assigns a host path for you\.
 If you specify a source path, then the data volume persists at the specified location on the host container instance until you delete it manually\.
 If the source path does not exist on the host container instance, the Docker daemon creates it\.
 If the location does exist, the contents of the source path folder are exported to the container\.

-1. \(Optional\) You can specify environment variables to pass to your job's container\.
+1. \(Optional\) In the **Environment variables** section, you can specify environment variables to pass to your job's container\.
 This parameter maps to `Env` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--env` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 **Important**
 We do not recommend using plaintext environment variables for sensitive information, such as credential data\.